camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/05-database-configuration.html.md

 ### Custom Configuration for Microsoft SQL Server

-Microsoft SQL Server implements the isolation level `READ_COMMITTED` different from most databases and does not play together well with the process engine's optimistic locking scheme.
-As a result you may suffer from deadlocks when putting the process engine under high load.
+Microsoft SQL Server implements the isolation level `READ_COMMITTED` different than most databases and does not play together well with the process engine's optimistic locking scheme.
+As a result you may suffer deadlocks when putting the process engine under high load.

 If you experience deadlocks in your MSSQL installation, you must execute the